MissStrong/ICD2O/Notes/Unit 2/Note 04 - While Loops.md

 ```

 Each line is almost identical with the exception of the coordinates.
 What we can do is store the coordinate as a variable and repeatedly call `rect(coordinate, coordinate, 50)` and `coordinate += 50`.

+The structure of a *while* loop is almost identical to an *if* statement.
+The difference between the two of them is that we use the keyword `while` instead of `if` and the body is repeatedly as long as the boolean expression is true.

 ```js
 let coordinate = 0; // the coordinate of the first square is (0, 0)